List of He-Man and the Masters of the Universe characters: Trap Jaw

 In the 1980s cartoon, his helmet, mantrap mouth, robotic arm and legs are cerise but his robotic arm and legs were black on the original figure; the figure's helmet and mantrap mouth are recolored purplish red.
 Whereas he had loads of arm attachments in the cartoon (again, most were colored cerise in the cartoon), the figure only came with three (claw, gun and hook) [these were also black].
 His belt did not have the skull and crossbones (Jolly Roger) in the cartoon; this was only on the figure's belt.
 The figure had yellow eyes whereas he had normal eyes in the cartoon.

 Trap Jaw was voiced by Lou Scheimer in the 1980s series, Paul Dobson in the 2002 series, Diedrich Bader in Masters of the Universe: Revelation, and Roger Craig Smith in the 2021 series.

-Trap Jaw will appear in the upcoming live-action He-Man movie.
+Trap Jaw will appear in the upcoming live-action He-Man movie portrayed by Sam C. Wilson.

 NOTE: Trap Jaw was voted No. 8 in The 14 Least Masterful Masters of the Universe by Io9.